i05nagai/memorandum/language/english_speaking.md

 * take (something) for granted
     * The government recently enacted strict laws against air pollution caused by factories
 * lavish
+    * spending, giving, or using more than is necessary or reasonable; more than enough
     * large impressive, or expensive
         * a lavish lifestyle
         * a royal palace on a lavish scale